Rwanda–United Kingdom relations: Development and International aid

 Since 1994 the UK has provided significant aid, military and strategic support to Rwanda, despite concerns of the country committing human rights abuses and crimes in the Democratic Republic of Congo (DRC) with the goal of exploiting the DRC's mineral resources.

 There are questions around whether UK foreign policy towards Rwanda is compatible with legal obligations, as it has been shown complicit in Rwanda crimes, and motivated by maintaining power status and economic interests.

 In 2025 Rwanda claimed that criticism towards English association football club Arsenal, and their sponsorship with Visit Rwanda, was a danger towards Rwandan peace and stabilization.

 Rwanda has criticized the UK's decision to impose sanctions and pause some bilateral aid over Kigali’s alleged support for the M23 rebel group in the Democratic Republic of the Congo.
 The UK said sanctions would remain until Rwanda withdrew its troops from DRC, though Kigali denied providing military support to M23.
 The UK’s actions included suspending defence training, reviewing export licenses, and limiting diplomatic engagement.
 US sanctions also targeted Rwandan officials, including the Minister of State for Regional Integration James Kabarebe, for alleged ties to M23.

 Rwanda asylum plan

 Rishi Sunak and Paul Kagame in 2023.

 The UK and Rwanda Migration and Economic Development Partnership, also known as the Rwanda asylum plan, was a policy that was announced in a speech in 2022 by British prime minister Boris Johnson.
 It was to have been an immigration policy whereby people identified by the United Kingdom as being illegal immigrants or asylum seekers would be relocated to Rwanda for processing, asylum and resettlement.
 It was enacted for a duration of five years by British home secretary Priti Patel and Rwandan foreign minister Vincent Biruta on 13 April 2022.
 However, a series of legal challenges repeatedly delayed the implementation, and following the 2024 general election, in which the governing Conservative Party lost in a landslide to the Labour party, the plan was cancelled by new Prime Minister Keir Starmer.
+In 2026, the Permanent Court of Arbitration ruled that the UK didn't have to pay Rwanda £100 million related to Rwanda deal.